ldy5661/ObjectOrientedDesign/README.md

 ## 2. The Assignemt2 is to design Vehicle and its Test class.
 ## 3. The Assignemt3 is to use inheritance to extend Vehicle class and create a TaxRegistryIO class for saving and loading Vehicles.
 ## 4. The Assignemt4 is to use Singleton pattern, add sort method, add log info and use FileHandler to save log messages into disk.
 ## 5. The Assignemt5 is to design 2D Cellular Automaton -- Crystal Generation.
+Simulation of Snowflake by Cellular Automaton.